FSU-COP4610-Spring-2023/project-1-ctime/README.txt

 Very rare that this happens.
 Does not work correctly with piping.
 The initial command fails to exit.
 Output for piping is nearly correct, however outputs incorrectly if multiple jobs are active at the same time as a background piped process.
+Exit function will take any input, not just commands.
+Assuming appropriate input, works fine.
 Anthony -
 cd Command - At points, the cd command will tell the user that a certain destination directory does not exist when it in fact does.
 It will still direct the user to said directory. unsure of why this